rust-lang/rfcs/text/0000-braceless-else-on-braced-expressions.md

 This proposal can be seen as the generalized version of `else if` that extends to include other expressions.

-Braces can only be omitted around the body of an `else` if the body is a single expression which itself requires braces.

-This applies to the following expressions:
+Braces can be omitted around the body of an `else` if the body is a single expression which itself requires braces.
+This includes the following expressions:

 - `if`
 - `if let`